Founded 1908 · NYSE: GM · CIK 1467858 · Inc. Delaware (post-2009 New GM)

 Per GM's Corporate Governance Guidelines and the April 2026 DEF 14A Corporate Governance section, the Independent Lead Director has authority to (i) call executive sessions of the independent directors, (ii) approve board agendas and meeting schedules, (iii) serve as the primary point of contact between independent directors and the Chair / CEO, (iv) preside at all board meetings at which the Chair is not present, (v) be available for direct shareholder communication, and (vi) authorize retention of outside advisors on behalf of the independent directors.
 The combined-Chair-and-CEO-with-LID model has been continuous since 2016; the board's stated rationale for the structure (per each successive proxy's Corporate Governance discussion) is that combined-role coherence in operational execution is paired with structural independent oversight via the LID.

 Contrast to the matched-set peers.
 The combined-Chair-and-CEO-with-LID model is one of three common large-cap governance shapes.
 The split-Chair-and-CEO model that Tesla adopted under the August 2018 SEC settlement (Robyn Denholm as Chair since November 2018) was forced by enforcement action; the founder-Chair-and-CEO model at Alphabet, Meta, and the dual-class super-voting peers is paired with dual-class voting structures that GM does not have.
 GM's single-share-class capital structure means the LID's authority is the principal independent-oversight lever — there is no separate-Chair structural backstop and no super-voting founder shape constraining outcomes.
-The 2026 shareholder proposal to split the roles is the recurring expression of investor interest in the alternative model; the board's continued recommendation against the split is the company's stated view that the LID role is sufficient.
+The shareholder proposal to split the roles — rejected again at the June 2, 2026 annual meeting — is the recurring expression of investor interest in the alternative model; the board's continued recommendation against the split is the company's stated view that the LID role is sufficient.

 Shareholder-proposal recurrence.
-The National Legal and Policy Center has put forward a recurring shareholder proposal asking GM to require an independent Chair; the 2026 proxy carries the latest version.
-Investor support for the proposal has historically been below a majority but non-trivial; the recurring pattern is a useful indicator of the institutional-investor sentiment on governance models at multi-decade-tenured combined-Chair-and-CEO companies.
+The National Legal and Policy Center has put forward a recurring shareholder proposal asking GM to require an independent Chair; the 2026 proxy carried the latest version, and it was rejected at the June 2, 2026 annual meeting (roughly 22% of votes cast in favor; Item 5.07 8-K).
+Investor support for the proposal has remained below a majority but non-trivial; the recurring pattern is a useful indicator of the institutional-investor sentiment on governance models at multi-decade-tenured combined-Chair-and-CEO companies.
 Barra's two highest-profile peers in the auto sector run different models: Tesla under Musk runs a split-Chair structure imposed by SEC settlement, and Stellantis under Antonio Filosa runs a separate Chair (John Elkann) and CEO model.
 The structural comparison is part of why this page foregrounds the model rather than burying it as a board-section line.

-Board of directors — ten-member board for the June 2, 2026 annual meeting
+Board of directors — ten-member board after the June 2, 2026 annual meeting

-The board stood at eleven members through the April 2026 DEF 14A; Jonathan McNeill will retire and not stand for re-election at the June 2, 2026 annual meeting, reducing the board to ten directors.
+The board stood at eleven members through the April 2026 DEF 14A; Jonathan McNeill retired and did not stand for re-election at the June 2, 2026 annual meeting, reducing the board to ten directors.
+At that meeting shareholders elected all ten nominees below to one-year terms (Item 5.07 8-K).
 Mary Barra serves as Chair; Patricia F. Russo serves as Independent Lead Director.
-Nine of the ten post-meeting directors are independent under NYSE listing rules; Barra is the sole management director.
-Director-since dates are as listed in the April 2026 proxy.
+Nine of the ten directors are independent under NYSE listing rules; Barra is the sole management director.
+The board operates six standing committees — Audit (Bush, Chair), Compensation (Wenig, Chair), Executive (Barra, Chair), Finance (Jimenez, Chair), Governance (Russo, Chair), and Risk and Cybersecurity (Miscik, Chair).
+Director-since dates, ages, and committee assignments below are as listed in the April 2026 proxy.
+The April 2026 proxy also adopted a non-employee-director retirement age of 75 and a 20-year service term limit.
 Click any row for the bio detail.

 Mary T. Barra